 Abu Dis lies to the east of Jerusalem.
 It is designated Area B under the Oslo Accords of 1995.
 Now home to the central al-Quds University (AQU) campus, the village and its surrounding neighbourhoods have been severed economically and socially from Jerusalem since the erection of the Annexation Wall in 2005.1

-Abu Dis is one of Jerusalem’s oldest satellite communities, sitting high upon a ridge just 4km to the west of the Old City.
+Abu Dis is one of Jerusalem’s oldest satellite communities, sitting high upon a ridge just 4km to the east of the Old City.
 Its elevated setting provides impressive views of the surrounding neighbourhoods of a-Sawahrah a-Sharqiyah, al-’Eizariyah and Jabal al-Mukaber.

 Abu Dis was established in the second century BCE.
 Its name is said to derive from the Arabic word "Dissa" referring to the “thick woods” which surrounded the village until the British colonial era in the early 20th century.
 The village fell under Jordanian jurisdiction from the 1948 Nakba until the 1967 Naksa at which time it was occupied by Israeli forces and 10% of its land was annexed into Jerusalem.2